Lauren Gunderson

-Life
+Life and career

+Early years, personal life and education

-Gunderson earned her Bachelor of Arts in Creative Writing from Emory University in 2004, and her Master of Fine Arts in Dramatic Writing from New York University's Tisch School of the Arts in 2009, where she was also a Reynolds Fellow in Social Entrepreneurship.
+Gunderson, born in Atlanta, Georgia, first earned her Bachelor of Arts in Creative Writing from Emory University in 2004, and her Master of Fine Arts in Dramatic Writing from New York University's Tisch School of the Arts in 2009, where she was also a Reynolds Fellow in Social Entrepreneurship.

 She is married to virologist Nathan Wolfe and has 2 sons.

 Career

-Lauren Gunderson's works heavily focus on female figures in history, science, and literature.
+Lauren Gunderson began her career with a passion for storytelling that highlights remarkable female figures in history, science, and literature.
 She is one of the top 20 most-produced playwrights in the country, and has been America's most produced living playwright since 2016.
-She has had over twenty plays produced including, I and You, Émilie: La Marquise Du Châtelet Defends Her Life Tonight, Parts They Call Deep, and Background.
+She has had over twenty plays produced, including I and You, Émilie: La Marquise Du Châtelet Defends Her Life Tonight, Parts They Call Deep, and Background.

+She has ranked among America’s most produced playwrights since 2015 (American Theatre Magazine), leading the list three times, most recently for the 2022–23 season.